Dutch aim for World Cup statements against Mané-less Senegal | Sports-Games

 Netherlands has lost three World Cup finals — in 1974, 1978 and 2010 — and although there's a long road ahead in Qatar, the Group A game against African champion Senegal is the biggest early challenge for the Dutch and a good indicator of how far they might go.
 Host nation Qatar and Ecuador are the other teams in Group A.

-Netherlands is on a 15-match unbeaten run under Van Gaal, who also coached his country to the semifinals at the 2014 World Cup in one of his previous spells.
-Striker Memphis Depay said he has recovered from a hamstring injury, alleviating the most serious concern for Van Gaal, who said he'll still likely keep the Barcelona forward on the bench against Senegal.
+Netherlands is on a 15-match unbeaten run under Van Gaal but will definitely not start with striker Memphis Depay against Senegal, Van Gaal said.
+The Barcelona forward should be available later in the World Cup though.

-Senegal coach Aliou Cissé doesn't have that option for talisman Mané, who was ruled out of the World Cup on Thursday with injury.
-Mané, 30, underwent surgery for the right lower leg injury he sustained in a league game for Bayern Munich two weeks ago, removing Senegal's most potent attacking threat and the heart of the team.
+Senegal coach Aliou Cissé doesn't have that option for Mané, who was ruled out of the World Cup on Thursday with an injury.
+The 30-year-old Mané underwent surgery for the right lower leg injury he sustained in a league game for Bayern Munich two weeks ago, removing Senegal's most potent attacking threat and the heart of the team that won the African Cup of Nations in February for Senegal's first major soccer title.

+''It's a great shame for Sadio Mané and it's a shame for the team.
+And it's a great challenge for us,'' Cissé said.
+“All coaches build their team around its best player.
+But we have a strong team ... and our status as African champion gives us a lot of confidence in our abilities.”
+Mané's absence also means no World Cup matchup with former Liverpool teammate Van Dijk, a defender who is playing at his first World Cup at the age of 31.
+Van Dijk said he phoned Mané the day after he was injured to console him.

+“I feel sad for him,” Van Dijk said.
+“I know how hard he works for this and he wants to be important for Senegal and he has been important the last couple of years.
+It's tough.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)